kathyqian/crisp/README.md

 ### License

-This theme is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-Go crazy on the customizations, distribute to your friends, just give me some credit and don't sell my work.
-Feel free to modify the footer text, though I would really appreciate it if you could keep at least one of the links intact.
+This theme is licensed under the [MIT License](https://github.com/kathyqian/crisp/blob/master/license.txt).
+I would really appreciate it if you could keep at least one of the links intact though!

 ### More Screenshots